 Broadcasting, according to the existing reciprocity in the country where the investor is constituted.

-The limits to foreign investment contemplated in the Foreign Investment Law, including those indicated in the previous points, may not be exceeded directly, nor through trusts, agreements, social or statutory pacts, pyramid schemes, or any other mechanism that grants foreign capital control or a greater participation than that established -except in the case of neutral investment described below-.
+The limits to foreign investment contemplated in the Foreign Investment Law, including those indicated in the previous points, may not be exceeded directly, nor through trusts, agreements, social or statutory pacts, pyramid schemes, or any other mechanism that grants foreign capital control or greater participation than that established -except in the case of neutral investment described below-.

 Investments subject to government approval

-In order for a foreign investor to participate in a percentage greater than 49% in the economic activities and companies described below, it is necessary to have a favorable resolution from the National Commission of Foreign Investments, in charge of the General Directorate of Foreign Investment (DGIE) of the Ministry of Economy of the Federal Government.
+For a foreign investor to participate in a percentage greater than 49% in the economic activities and companies described below, it is necessary to have a favorable resolution from the National Commission of Foreign Investments, in charge of the General Directorate of Foreign Investment (DGIE) of the Ministry of Economy of the Federal Government.

-Port services such as towing, mooring and launching, provided to vessels for inland navigation operations.
+Port services such as towing, mooring, and launching, provided to vessels for inland navigation operations.